Quantum-AI-shadow/kicad_6/README.md

 This is a plugin to import dxf file to copper layer as copper zones.
 Also it will add circle as via in board.

-## codes: This folder contains functions for KiCAD 6
+## code: This folder contains functions for KiCAD 6

 fun.py - This has few functions to help scripting.